OCA/multi-company/mail_multicompany/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds company_id to the models ir.mail_server and mail.message.
-Also inherits mail.message create function to set the company mail_server.
+This module adds company_id to the models ir.mail_server, mail.message and fetchmail.server.
+Also inherits mail.message create function to set the company mail_server and the mail.thread message_process function to set the correct self.env.company when fetching from the incoming mail servers through a scheduled action.

 **Table of contents**